-Well, not too long later, mom and dad went out to eat at the Band Box, a triangular little hamburger shop in Camden where cowering and shivering next to the building.
+Well, not too long later, mom and dad went out to eat at the Band Box, a triangular little hamburger shop in Camden where Washington and Lyndale avenues meet.
+It was a cold and wet evening in about 1950 and as they were leaving to get into the car they noticed a wet and dirty spotted dog covered with paint cowering and shivering next to the building.
 Dad felt sorry for him but he drove away.
 They didn't go far, though.
 Dad drove around the block and came back, picked him up and brought him home.
 Dad cut off the paint as best he could and cleaned him up.
 This became our dog Teddy who was our best friend and playmate for a number of years.